You are using an outdated browser version of the Internet Explorers. Please update your browser for ideal presentation of the website.

 The duration of exposure to the laser in the event of a malfunction is decisive for the safe enclosure of laser systems.
 Three test classes are distinguished.
 In the worst-case scenario (test class T1), the protective wall must withstand irradiation for 30,000 seconds.
 This corresponds to exposure to a 20 kilowatt laser for more than eight hours.

 KUKA Industries has long offered a reliable solution for ensuring the safe enclosure of laser systems.
-The technology leader supplies the only TÜV-certified active laser safety sensor: the LaserSpy.
+The technology leader supplies the only TÜV-tested active laser safety sensor: the LaserSpy.
 Within milliseconds, the LaserSpy detects a beam malfunction and switches the beam source off before humans or equipment are endangered.

 Larger safety area